fravega/kafka-http/README.md

 The `single` argument indicates if the body should be considered a single message (`true`) of multiple (`false`, default).

+The `prefix` argument adds a field on front the value.

 If the Content-Type is "text/text" each line is taken as a message (`single=true`) or as the body of a single message (`single=false`).

 If the Content-Type is "application/json" the JSON values is the message (`single=true`) or an array is expected, if `single=false`, and each element is a message.

+# To build

+    docker build --tag kafka-http:0.1.0 .